CarloRossi11/mongoproject2/Readme.md

 Enhancements to make:
 - Adding collapsable to show/hide joke punchlines
-- voting mechanics and having the top ranked jokes appear at the top of the homepage
+- Voting mechanics and having the top ranked jokes appear at the top of the homepage
+- Built with React class componenets, would like to refactor to function components

 Heroku:
 https://cbzenproject2.herokuapp.com/